Binary-Blade/Binary-Blade/README.md

-# 💫 Hello, I'm CodeGrunt 🌍
+# 💫 Hello, I'm BinaryBlade 🌍
 A fullstack web developer with a specialization in backend.
 My passions include technology, artificial intelligence, gaming, and philosophy.
 I always strive for perfection and innovation in my work.

 ## 🛠 Currently: